antmicro/benchalot/README.md

 #### Multiplying output

-To create multiple outputs from one rule you use variables in filenames.
+To create multiple outputs from one rule, you can use variables in filenames.

 For example, to create a separate bar chart for each value of variable `tag`, your configuration should look like this: